Reg Wilson

 Reginald Wilson (born 26 January 1948 in Sheffield, England) is a former motorcycle speedway rider.
 He earned seven international caps for the England national speedway team and 16 caps for the Great Britain team and later was a team manager of the Sheffield Tigers.

 Career

 Wilson spent 18 years riding at the Owlerton club and attained a respectable average of 7.42, scoring a club record 3510.5 points including bonuses in the process.

-He began his British leagues career riding during the 1969 British League season and made an appearance in the Knockout Cup final for Sheffield.
+Wilson began his British leagues career riding during the 1969 British League season and made an appearance in the Knockout Cup final for Sheffield.
 He completed Division two seasons with Workington Comets and Hull Vikings before becoming a regular Sheffield rider in 1972.

-He helped Sheffield win the 1974 Knockout Cup and won the 1978 Northern Riders' Championship.
+Wilson helped Sheffield win the 1974 Knockout Cup and won the 1978 Northern Riders' Championship.

-He was the team manager from 1992 until 2007.
+Wilson was the team manager from 1992 until 2007.
 In a recent poll of all the Sheffield riders ever he came in the top three.